aza547/wow-recorder/README.md

 #  How to Use
 1. Download and run the installer from the releases section.
 1. Launch the application and fill out the settings page.
-1. Enable combat logging in-game, I recommend the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon for this.
+1. Enable combat logging in-game, I recommend the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon to automate this.

-#  Release Status

-The initial `1.0.0` release is lacking in several areas.
-If something doesn't work as you expect, please check the open issues.

 # Bug Reports & Suggestions

 Please create an issue, I will get to it eventually.
 Please bear in mind maintaining this is a hobby for me, so it may take me some time to comment.
 If you think you can improve something, feel free to submit a PR.

+#  Size Monitor

+The configuration has a 'Max Storage' option.
+The app will never exceed this storage usage on disk.
+This feature is inspired by car dashcam behaviour: it achieves this by deleting the oldest video when it reaches the limit, so be aware that if you want to keep a video long term you should copy it off to another location before it gets aged out.
+I suggest 100GB is a reasonable minimum for this setting.

 # Motivation